 In some cases, you may need to submit Intrastat reports on your business to Statistics Sweden (SCB).

-The Swedish National Board of Trade provides information on requirements regarding technical regulations at its Product Contact Point.
+Information on requirements regarding technical regulations is provided by the Swedish National Board of Trade’s Product Contact Point.
 The Contact Point will tell you whether there are technical regulations in Sweden for a given product type, and if so, what they are.

 Trade barriers and other obstacles to the free movement of goods within the EU/EEA can be reported by contacting SOLVIT.